mssalvatore/recipes/recipes/baked-ziti.md

 3. Put a layer of pasta in the bottom of the dish.
 Layer the ricotta, pecorino romano, sauce and mozzarella on top.
 Repeat until the ingredients are used up or there's no more space in the pan.
+Finish with a layer of sauce to prevent cheese from sticking to the aluminum foil.

 4. Cover with foil and bake at 375°F for 30-40 minutes or until the sides bubble.